swisnl/php-http-fixture-client/README.md

 This is a plain file containing only the [HTTP status code](https://httpstatuses.com/).
 If no _.status_ file is found, _200 OK_ will be used.

+## Mocks (advanced)

+This client extends [php-http/mock-client](https://github.com/php-http/mock-client), which allows you to add custom responses and exceptions that ignore fixture files.
+Please see the [mock-client documentation](https://github.com/php-http/mock-client#documentation) for more information.

+N.B.
+A default response can not be set because this client uses that under the hood.

 ## Change log

 Please see [CHANGELOG](https://github.com/swisnl/php-http-fixture-client/blob/master/CHANGELOG.md) for more information on what has changed recently.